raider773/Google-Analytics/README.md

 This Project is based on a sample of a dataset from a google analytics gathering.
 The objectives of this project were multiple.\
-First i analysed the data and make some charts that better represent this daatset.\
+First i analysed the data and make some charts that better represent this dataset.\
+In the features.txt file there's a description of the features.\
 Then i did some clsutering to group clients and analyse the groups a bit.\
 After that i did some classification.
 I tried to predict whether the client would or would not make a transaction.\
 Then i did some time series prediction on the revenue.\